Dhruvreddyp/Guardianlife/README.md

 ansible? + template? + defaults?
 terraform defaults?
 Incorporate everything into a main.tf which will pull in each of the modules such as networking, ec2, sg's etc.

+Steps-
+TF Init, plan, apply as needed.

+Then tf destroy as needed.

+2. Python script to run in server 1 in one aws account to publish sns topic in different aws account using datetime stamp.

+Here's the approach:-
+In terraform, use the module from the previous question to retrieve ami/region/networking for ec2 and sg as needed.

+Create the below next.

+SNS queue with topic and subscription configure IAM toi allow SNS
+Create ec2 and attach IAM role to instance.

+Create python script to publish SNS topic.
+Another python script to write the message to a file would be needed.

+Create tf.vars for account A
+create tf vars for account B.

+TF Init, plan, apply as needed.
+Run python script

+The code for this definitely has a few errors such as missing tf.vars for the different accounts.
+Also, I ran into error in tf with SNS before so added the depends on portion in sns because we cannot have a subscription without a queue.

+Main items to note here are that the sns items are cross account.
+In terms of usecases for a question like this might be related to having a monitoring account setup and we need logfiles from one server to another with datatimestamps.
+In this scenario, I would include atomic writes in my Python script which creates the file.

+3.